 No, the answers to the problems of suffering and evil are not simple.
 The main problem with the simplistic majority report was that its formula was limited to blessings and curses in this life, which has been shown to be patently false.
 And yet when viewed from the standpoint of eternal life in heaven — that is, when our "rewards in heaven" or lack thereof are entered into the equation — then I think we could say it is an accurate formula.

 At any rate, the minority report concludes with the apostles saying that God isn't just with us, as Job eventually discovered, but that he is also for us.
-He cares for us even as we suffer.
-And, he will, in his own good time, work in that for his purposes.
+He cares for us even as we suffer, and he will, in his own good time, work in and through our sufferings for his purposes.
 He will lead us to that day when we will know that God is just and that our faith has not been in vain.
 That's the good news of the gospel.
 And it's no end run around the problem of evil.
 There will always be some mystery involved in life, but we can still go on in the confidence that God will be with us.
 And, as we give our lives and minds to follow him, he will accomplish his purposes in us, even in our suffering.
 So we will do well to stake our faith in the cross and know that God is for us, that God loves us, and that Jesus died and rose again for us.

 I'd like to close with a well-known poem called, "Footprints".
 "One night a man had a dream.
 He dreamed he was walking along the beach with the LORD.
 Across the sky flashed scenes from his life.
 For each scene, he noticed two sets of footprints in the sand; one belonged to him, and the other to the LORD.
 When the last scene of his life flashed before him, he looked back at the footprints in the sand.
 He noticed that many times along the path of his life there was only one set of footprints.
 He also noticed that this happened at the very lowest and saddest times in his life.
 This really bothered him and he questioned the LORD about it.
 'LORD, you said that once I decided to follow you, you'd walk with me all the way.
 But I have noticed that during the most troublesome times in my life, there is only one set of footprints.
 I don't understand why when I needed you most you would leave me.'
-The LORD replied, 'My precious, precious child, I love you and would never leave you.
+The LORD replied, 'My precious child, I love you and would never leave you.
 During your times of trial and suffering, when you see only one set of footprints, it was then that I carried you.'"

 As we walk through life, we too may go through periods of suffering — perhaps seemingly more than we can bear.
 But let us remember that God is with us all the way, and that in the end, our faith will not have been in vain.